top of page

 • Learning to hold responsibility without self-attack

-This archetype matures as a man learns to stand at the center of his life not from ego, but from grounded presence.
+This archetype matures as we learn to stand at the center of our lives not from ego, but from grounded presence.

 The Warrior Archetype: Boundaries, Direction, and Discipline